TheSaltedKing/ARMSX2/README.md

 Thank you to [@fffathur](https://github.com/fffathur) and [@EM2008](https://github.com/EM20080) for creating and working on the logo!

-Thank you to developer [@SternXD](https://github.com/SternXD) for his contributions to the project!

 Thank you to developers [@tanosshi](https://github.com/tanosshi) [@jpolo1224](https://github.com/jpolo1224) [@MoonPower](https://github.com/momo-AUX1) for working on the ARMSX2 website!